Yoast/plugin-development-docker/README.md

 You will likely need to enter your sudo password as this will add local.wordpress.test to your hosts file.

 #### 2. run `./start.sh`
 This will create and start your containers.
 Your browser will automatically open with your WordPress environment.
-If this is your first time booting the container you will enter the WordPress installation wizard to set up your admin account.

 #### Resetting everything
 You can always run `./clean.sh` to delete all persistent data of your WordPresss environment and start again from scratch.